Home / MCP / MCP MySQL Server

 }

-Establishes a connection to the MySQL database using provided credentials.
-This tool is optional if connection details are set through environment variables.
+Establishes a connection to the MySQL database using the provided credentials or environment variables.

-Executes SELECT queries with optional prepared statement parameters.
+Executes a SELECT query with optional prepared statement parameters.

 Lists all tables in the connected database.